The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 And individual organisms would have procreated continuously from their inception until death appeared on the scene.

-This generative productivity would have expedited the proliferation and dispersion of new species and breeds around the world, whether the earth is old or young.
+This generative productivity would have expedited the proliferation and dispersion of new species and breeds worldwide, whether the earth is old or young.

-But even if plants and animals have always been subject to death, intelligent evolution still accounts for their countless permutations in times past and today.
+But even if plants and animals have always been subject to death, intelligent evolution still accounts for their countless permutations, past and present.

 Big Unknowns

-Scientists are still deciphering DNA.
-We have much to learn about the evolutionary capabilities that God built into it.
+Scientists are still deciphering DNA, so we have much to learn about the evolutionary capabilities that God built into it.

-We do not know if God originally hard-coded DNA with exhaustive instructions to punctually produce every mutation he ever envisioned at scheduled times.
+We do not know if God originally hard-coded DNA with specific instructions to produce the mutations he envisioned at scheduled times.

-Or if he has actively edited it along the way to generate new species when the physical world was ready to support them.
+Or if he actively edited after the initial creation events to generate new species when the physical world was ready to support them.

 Or if he encoded it at creation with general mutation instructions that were sufficiently comprehensive and dynamic to allow organisms to adapt to environmental changes and evolve without his subsequent input.